grip-on-software/data-gathering/README.md

 there for distributed deployments.

 Next, start the Docker instance based on the container.
-Use `docker run --name data-gathering-agent -v env:/home/agent/env [options]... ictu/gros-data-gathering` to start the instance using environment variables from a file called `env` to set [configuration](#configuration).
+Use `docker run --name gros-data-gathering-agent -v env:/home/agent/env [options]... ictu/gros-data-gathering` to start the instance using environment variables from a file called `env` to set [configuration](#configuration).

 Depending on this configuration, the Docker instance can run in 'Daemon' mode or in 'Jenkins' mode.
 In 'Daemon' mode, the instance periodically checks if it should scrape data.
 Therefore, it should be started in a daemonized form using the option `-d`.
-Set `CRON_PERIOD` and `BIGBOAT_PERIOD` to appropriate values for this purpose.
-You run in a 'Jenkins-style' run using the environment variable `JENKINS_URL=value`, which performs one scrape job if possible.
+Set the environment variables `CRON_PERIOD` (required) and `BIGBOAT_PERIOD` (optional) to appropriate periodic values (15min, hourly, daily) for this purpose.
+To start a 'Jenkins-style' run, use the environment variable `JENKINS_URL=value`, which performs one scrape job immediately and terminates.

-For Jenkins-style runs, you can also pass environment variables using `-e` and other Docker parameters.
-In Daemon runs only the variables described in the configuration section can be passed via `-e`; others must be placed on their own line in `env`.
-Skip some of the pre-flight checks using `PREFLIGHT_ARGS="--no-secrets --no-ssh"` or other options from `scraper/preflight.py`.
-Finally, you can enter a running docker instance using `docker exec data-gathering-agent /home/agent/scraper/agent/env.sh` and run any scripts there, as described in the [overview](#overview).
+You can pass environment variables using the Docker parameter `-e`, or with the `environment` section of a Docker compose file.
+Additionally, configuration is read from environment files which must be stored in `/home/agent/env` (added from the Docker context during `docker build`) or `/home/agent/config/env` (via a volume mount `-v`).
+For example, skip some of the pre-flight checks using `PREFLIGHT_ARGS="--no-secrets --no-ssh"` (see all these options from `scraper/preflight.py`).
+Note that you can enter a running docker instance using `docker exec -it gros-data-gathering-agent /home/agent/scraper/agent/env.sh` which sets up the correct environment to run any of the scripts described in the [overview](#overview).

-For more advanced setups with many variables that need configuration or persistent volume mounts, it is advisable to create a [docker-compose](https://docs.docker.com/compose/) file to manage the Docker environment and resulting scraper configuration.
+For advanced setups with many configuration variables or volume mounts, it is advisable to create a [docker-compose](https://docs.docker.com/compose/) file to manage the Docker environment and resulting scraper configuration.
 Any environment variables defined for the container are passed into the configuration.
 During the build, a file called `env` can be added to the build context in order to set up environment variables that remain true in all instances.
 For even more versatility, a separate configuration tool can alter the configuration and environment files via shared volumes.

 More details regarding the specific configuration of the environment within the Docker instance can be found in the [environment](#environment) section.

 ## Scraper web API

-In the [Docker instance](#docker) of the agent when not running the 'Jenkins-style' mode, one can make use of a web API to collect status information about the agent and immediately start a scrape operation.
+In the [Docker instance](#docker) of the agent when running the 'Daemon' mode, one can make use of a web API to collect status information about the agent and immediately start a scrape operation.
 By default, the web API server runs on port 7070.
 The API uses JSON as an output format.
-The following endpoints are provided:
+The following endpoints are
+provided:

 - `/status`: Check the status of the scrape process.
 Returns a body containing a JSON object with keys `ok` and `message`.
 If a scrape is in operation, then